All Episodes

 Make no sense to do this now.

-That that that is already happening.
+That is already happening.

-This this this it's just it's maddening that this is happening while the convention's going on.
+It's maddening that this is happening while the convention's going on.

-Some want to defeat Obama just because he's the opponent, others want to defeat Obama to save the country.
+Others want to defeat Obama to save the country.

 That hasn't changed.

-All this inside baseball stuff, it's interesting, but it it's not changing anything on the ground, not changing the polling numbers, it's not changing uh uh how how these uh candidates are being perceived.
+All this inside baseball stuff, it's interesting, but it's not changing anything on the ground.

 It really is inside baseball stuff.

-I just wanted to share it with you so you would know it's just a continuation of what you and I are all aware of, and that is the uncomfortable nature that Republican leaders who are not conservative have with the conservative wing of the party, and it isn't anything new.
+It's just a continuation of what you and I are all aware of, and that is the uncomfortable nature that Republican leaders who are not conservative have with the conservative wing of the party.

 This is just the latest manifestation of how the Republican establishment is trying to rid themselves of this nuisance, which is us.

-Now we got a guy on the phone from Arlington, Texas.
+Now, we got a guy on the phone from Arlington, Texas.

 Bill, welcome to the program, sir.

-Thank you so much, Rush Ditto's, and by the way, most early is the best call call screener in the world.
+And by the way, Boe Sterley is the best call screener in the world.

-Guy's very professional.
+The guy is very professional.

-Uh how many call screeners have you spoken to, Bill?
+How many call screeners have you spoken to, Bill?

-Well, remember, I like to call it Paris Talk Radio.
+I like to call it radio.

-Uh Rush, you are right on the money on this topic.
+Rush, you are right on the money on this topic.

-You are you have hit the nail on the head.
+You have hit the nail on the head.

-Here is the thing that uh Republican activists, conservatives, Tea Party people all across the country can do.
+Here is the thing that Republican activists, conservatives, Tea Party people all across the country can do.

-Uh they list the states that haven't signed on.
+They list the states that haven't signed on.

-People can find their own state representative, they can email them or give them a phone call.
+They can email them or give them a phone call.

 Do they really not know what's going on, these state people?

-Do they have no why do why does anybody need to call them?
+Why does anybody need to call them?

-I I'm telling you, Rush, this story was breaking on Saturday, and the mainstream media wasn't picking it up.
+I'm telling you, Rush, this story was breaking on Saturday, and the mainstream media wasn't picking it up.

 Only on Sunday did the Washington Times have a story.